ebi-pf-team/interproscan-docs/docs/Introduction.rst

 - `SMART <http://smart.embl-heidelberg.de/>`__ (unlicensed components only)
 - `SUPERFAMILY <http://supfam.cs.bris.ac.uk/SUPERFAMILY/>`__

-A number of other analyses are available in InterProScan.
-These analyses use licensed code and data provided by third parties.
-If you wish to run these analyses it will be necessary for you to obtain a license from the vendor and configure your local InterProScan installation to use these:
+A number of other analyses are available in ``InterProScan```.
+These analyses use licensed components provided by third parties.
+If you wish to run these analyses it will be necessary for you to obtain a license from the vendor and configure your local ``InterProScan``` installation to use these:

 - `Phobius <http://phobius.sbc.su.se/>`__